jchatel/quickmail-next-docs/billing-and-payments/downloading-invoices.md

 # Downloading Invoices

-**Note:** Invoices can only be downloaded by account admins.
-Team members will have error downloading invoices
+Users can download invoices after the monthly payment has been successfully processed.

+**Important:**
+- Only account admins can download invoices.
+- Team members do not have permission to access or download invoices and will receive an error if they try.

-## For Agencies:
+## For Agencies (Accounts on the Agency Plan):

-The invoices can be downloaded in the agency dashboard.
+For accounts on the Agency Plan, invoices are available in the Agency Dashboard.

-To do that, go to the agency dashboard →  Billing →  Click "See all" under Next Invoice
+To download invoices, go to the agency dashboard →  Billing →  Click "See all" under Next Invoice

 ![screenshot](../images/000_file-ju9o2uhAtG.png)